-Next Generation Program
+Next Generation Initiative

 Board Fellows

 The Bulletin of the Atomic Scientists’ Board Fellows Program is a professional development opportunity in organizational leadership designed to increase the skill-base and diversity of future leaders in the fields of nuclear risk, climate change, disruptive technologies, and not-for-profit journalism.
-The fellowship is aimed at supporting a next-generation cohort of confident and experienced organizational leaders by providing direct access to a key power center of any organization – the Board of Directors.
+The fellowship is aimed at supporting a next-generation cohort of confident and experienced organizational leaders by providing direct access to a key power center of any organization–the Board of Directors.

 The Board Fellows Program offers rising leaders the opportunity to contribute to the Bulletin’s board work, while “pulling back the curtain” on the regular workings of a governing board.
 Fellows will receive first-hand experience in governance, finance, fundraising and strategic oversight.
 The experience is designed to help Board Fellows develop their own unique perspective on leadership.